stylelint/vscode-stylelint/README.md

 ### Configurations

-*In addition to the VS Code settings mentioned below, you can set the config by adding [stylelint configuration files](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/configuration.md#configuration) to the workspace directory or its ancestor ones.*
+*In addition to the VS Code settings mentioned below, you can set the config by adding [stylelint configuration files](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/configuration.md#configuration) to the workspace directory.*

 #### stylelint.enable